VCSTDN2024/imad5112-assignment-2-SamiST10470683/README.md

 ### Future Enhancements
 While the current version of the app provides core learning functionality, there are several features that could be added in the future, such as:

-Custom Study Plans: Allow users to create, save, and manage personalized study plans for specific historical topics or periods.
+**Custom Study Plans**: Allow users to create, save, and manage personalized study plans for specific historical topics or periods.

-Detailed Historical Information: Link quiz questions to more in-depth historical information, including timelines, biographies, and event descriptions.
+**Detailed Historical Information**: Link quiz questions to more in-depth historical information, including timelines, biographies, and event descriptions.

-Historical Era/Topic Filtering: Add options for ancient civilisations, medieval history, world wars, and other historical categories to filter quizzes.
+**Historical Era/Topic Filtering**: Add options for ancient civilisations, medieval history, world wars, and other historical categories to filter quizzes.
 These improvements would enhance the app’s educational value and make it even more comprehensive for users.

 ---